 Visa costs and availability are always subject to change.
 Data was collected from VisaHQ during April 2017.

-I calculated potential visa revenue using visa costs to US tourists against all inbound tourists of all nationalities in 2013 from a UNWTO report (“US visa cost” X “inbound tourists”).
+I calculated potential visa revenue using visa costs to US tourists against all inbound tourists of all nationalities (which will include nationals of the inbound country) in 2013 from a UNWTO report (“US visa cost” X “inbound tourists”).

 Most expensive tourist visas for Americans by county